arishuynhvan/SPi-Reader/Electron-vanillaJS-HTML/readme.md

 - [x] Hot Module Replacement for webpack => speed up development
 - [ ] Learn how to handle database with JSON
 - [ ] Fix the bug above with a loading page [spinner + application name].
-- [ ] Updated the Process Management with the latest data
+- [ ] Update the Process Management with the latest data

 ### Note for running Electron on Raspberry Pi (untested):